UnearthedArcana/B_Spells/README.md

 ***Notes***:
 **Faiths and Powers**: This spell is in the Thought Sphere if FnP is installed.

+**Pacify the Dead**
+(Alteration)

+Level: 2
+Sphere: Necromantic
+Range: Visual range of the caster
+Duration: 1 turn
+Casting Time: 3
+Area of Effect: one undead creature
+Saving Throw: None.

+Upon casting this spell, the priest causes one undead within range to be slowed.
+This effect negates Haste, but does not otherwise affect magically sped-up or slowed creatures.
+Slowed creatures suffer -4 penalties to attack and Armor Class.

+***Notes***:
+**Faiths and Powers**: This spell is in the Death Sphere if FnP is installed.
+- 1st level cantrips: Changes to a 1st level spell, no change

 ### Level 3

 ### Level 4